Our Story: The History of Kirkland Museum of Fine & Decorative Art

 In May 1981, artist Vance Kirkland died, willing his estate to family friend Hugh Grant who had been curating exhibitions for Kirkland.
 Since Kirkland’s wife had already died and they had no children, Grant became executor of the estate.
 From 1981 to 1996, Grant mounted exhibitions of Kirkland’s work and that of other artists such as Edgar Britton and Otto Bach.
 By 1996, Grant realized that Colorado fine and decorative art was not being shown in depth in any museum setting.
 Many exceptional artists of the past were being forgotten.

-Using the 1311 Pearl Street art school and studio building, the Vance Kirkland Foundation was granted nonprofit, 501(c)(3) status as an operating foundation.
+Using the Vance Kirkland's 1311 Pearl Street studio & art school building, the Vance Kirkland Foundation was granted nonprofit, 501(c)(3) status as an operating foundation.
 In the late 1990s, while Grant took Kirkland’s paintings throughout Europe, construction began on an addition to the studio building.
 The brick closely matches the original building, as does the exterior and interior design.
 The architects were (Richard) Chip Melick, Jr. (born 1956) and Rachel Rouiller (born 1969) of Melick and Associates, Inc.

 Grant has continued to mount special exhibitions, hold the collection together and further build upon it as the museum’s Founding Director & Curator.
 Kirkland Museum opened to the public on April 2, 2003, displaying the works of Kirkland, his Colorado and regional colleagues and international decorative art.
 Since that time, the museum’s hours, programming and exhibitions have continued to expand, as have the museum’s collections which now total over 30,000 objects.

-In January 2014, Kirkland Museum announced plans to move the museum to a new building to be built at 12th Avenue and Bannock Street in Denver’s Golden Triangle Museum District.
-Vance Kirkland’s art school & studio building at 1311 Pearl is the heart of the Kirkland Museum experience and will be relocated to Bannock Street and oriented in the same direction.
-The new facility, scheduled to open fall 2017, is an opportunity to increase the public’s exposure to the museum’s three collection areas.
+In January 2014, Kirkland Museum announced plans to move the museum to a new building to be built at 12th Avenue and Bannock Street in Denver’s Golden Triangle neighborhood.
+Vance Kirkland’s studio & art school building at 1311 Pearl is the heart of the Kirkland Museum experience and will be relocated to Bannock Street and oriented in the same direction.
+The new facility, scheduled to open fall 2017, is an opportunity to increase the public’s exposure to the museum’s 3 collection areas.

 Profile of Hugh A. Grant